seaborn.violinplot#

 When nesting violins using a

-variable, this parameter determines whether the scaling is computed within each level of the major grouping variable (scale_hue=True
+huevariable, this parameter determines whether the scaling is computed within each level of the major grouping variable (scale_hue=True) or across all the violins on the plot (scale_hue=False).- gridsizeint, optional

 Number of points in the discrete grid used to compute the kernel density estimate.